Here’s what you don’t need.

-Normally, we preach about using bid caps as a way to protect delivery and make sure that every dollar is used efficiently.
+Normally, we preach about using cost controls as a way to protect delivery and make sure that every dollar is used efficiently.

 Run your accounts on lowest-cost, so that you’re spending through your full daily budgets.
 That demands a reorientation of your overall strategy …

 Now, the big day we’ve all been waiting for.
-Once BFCM weekend rolls around, things change...
+Once BFCM weekend rolls around, things change a bit.

 Keep your Black Friday offers secret until the actual event, this helps build anticipation for your sale.

 Once the clock hits midnight, launch your Black Friday ads.
 Repeat this process for Cyber Monday (often with an increased discount on ads — stronger incentive).